Don’t miss this chance to try something new in 2017! Join us for a 7-session Learn To Row Program starting Sunday, 1/8. (Space is limited.)

 What to wear and bring:

-Comfortable but fitted clothing, hat, socks, sunglasses, and a bottle of water.
+Layered comfortable but fitted clothing, hat, socks, sunglasses, and a bottle of water.
+(It can get chilly out there in January, but the sunrise is worth it.)

 Send an email to firstname.lastname@example.org.